 ADB Commands List for Android

-Here are the ADB install command as well as their description.
+Here are the ADB install commands as well as their description.
 However, not all controls work on all devices.

 ADB start-server: Start the ADB server.